-If RJ is agreed upon by both the complainant and respondent, the following steps will be taken:
+If RJ is agreed upon by both the reporting party and responding party, the following steps will be taken:

-The Title IX Investigator/Compliance Officer determines that RJ is a viable option, based on the respondent acknowledging responsibility for the harm they caused and both parties wishing to participate in restoration of the harm done.

-- The Chief Student Affairs Officer (CSAO) or designee appoints RJ Co-Facilitators. - 3.
+- The Title IX Investigator/Compliance Officer determines that RJ is a viable option, based on the responding party acknowledging responsibility for the harm they caused and both parties wishing to participate in restoration of the harm done. - The Chief Student Affairs Officer (CSAO) or designee appoints RJ Co-Facilitators. - 3.
 The RJ Co-Facilitators determine who should participate in the RJ conference.
-In addition to the complainant and the respondent, participants may include harmed parties such as friends, roommates, staff members, or other campus partners, as well as support persons for the main parties. - 4.
-The RJ Co-facilitators facilitate pre-conference meetings with all participants to explain the principles of RJ, hear the person's story, discuss the parties' concerns and potential benefits of an RJ conference, and to address any possible concerns in advance. - 5.
-After the pre-conference meetings are completed, the Co-Facilitators convene to prepare for the RJ conference. - 6.
+In addition to the reporting party and the responding party, participants may include harmed parties such as friends, roommates, staff members, or other campus partners, as well as support persons for the main parties. - 4.
+The RJ Co-facilitators facilitate pre-conference meetings with all participants to explain the principles of RJ, hear the person's story, discuss the parties' concerns and potential benefits of an RJ conference, and to address any possible concerns in advance.

+- 5. After the pre-conference meetings are completed, the Co-Facilitators convene to prepare for the RJ conference. - 6.
 The RJ conference includes the following components: - a.
 Welcome (includes introductions, agreements, and ground rules) - b.
 Harm Identification (includes questions for everyone participating and summarizing harms for accuracy). - c.
-Agreement Process (includes list of harms, how to make things right without passing judgment, agreement to proceed, brainstorming, collective agreement about repairing harm, and administrative review). - Closing (includes thanking everyone and checking in about how things went). - 7.
+Agreement Process (includes list of harms, how to make things right without passing judgment, agreement to proceed, brainstorming, collective agreement about repairing harm, and administrative review). - d.
+Closing (includes thanking everyone and checking in about how things went). - 7.
 The Co-Facilitators notify the Outcomes Administrator of the agreed upon requirements and/or protective measures resulting from the RJ process.